-The audio data shall be formatted in conformance with ST 428-2:2006 D-Cinema Distribution Master - Audio Characteristics and ST 428-3:2006 D-Cinema Distribution Master - Audio Channel Mapping and Channel Labeling.
+The audio data shall be formatted in conformance with ST 428-2:2006 D-Cinema Distribution Master - Audio Characteristics and ST 428-12:2013 D-Cinema Distribution Master Common Audio Channels and Soundfield Groups.
+Immersive audio, if present, shall be formatted in conformance with ST 2098-2:2019 Immersive Audio Bitstream Specification.

 - 7. Screenings during the theatrical release must occur at least three times daily, with at least one screening beginning between 6 p.m. and 10 p.m. daily.
 The motion picture must be exhibited for paid admission, and must be advertised during each of its qualifying theatrical releases in a manner normal and customary to theatrical feature distribution practices.
 The film must have a movie critic review in either The New York Times, Time Out New York, Los Angeles Times or LA Weekly.
 A television critic review will not be accepted.
-Filmmakers who are unable to obtain a review may appeal for an exemption.

-- 8. Works that are essentially promotional or instructional are not eligible, nor are works that are essentially unfiltered records of performances.

-- 9. Only individual documentary works are eligible.
-This excludes from consideration:

-- multi-part or limited series,

-- episodes extracted from a larger series,

-- segments taken from a single "composite" program, and

-- alternate versions of ineligible works.

-- The significant dialogue or narration must be in English, or the entry must have English-language subtitles.
+Filmmakers who are unable to obtain a review may appeal for an exemption. - 8.
+Works that are essentially promotional or instructional are not eligible, nor are works that are essentially unfiltered records of performances. - 9.
+Only individual documentary works are eligible.
+This excludes from consideration: - multi-part or limited series, - episodes extracted from a larger series, - segments taken from a single "composite" program, and - alternate versions of ineligible works. - 10.
+The significant dialogue or narration must be in English, or the entry must have English-language subtitles.

 - 11. Films that, in any version, receive a nontheatrical public exhibition or distribution before their first qualifying theatrical release, will not be eligible for Academy Awards consideration.
 Nontheatrical public exhibition or distribution includes but is not limited to:

 - Broadcast and cable television

 - PPV/VOD

 - DVD distribution

 - Inflight airline distribution

 - Internet transmission